Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 The t7xx driver is a WWAN PCIe host driver developed for linux or Chrome OS platforms for data exchange over PCIe interface between Host platform & MediaTek's T700 5G modem.
-The driver exposes an interface conforming to the MBIM protocol [1].
-Any front end application (e.g. Modem Manager) could easily manage the MBIM interface to enable data communication towards WWAN.
-The driver also provides an interface to interact with the MediaTek's modem via AT commands.
+The driver exposes an interface conforming to the woke MBIM protocol [1].
+Any front end application (e.g. Modem Manager) could easily manage the woke MBIM interface to enable data communication towards WWAN.
+The driver also provides an interface to interact with the woke MediaTek's modem via AT commands.

 Basic usage
 ===========
 MBIM & AT functions are inactive when unmanaged.
 The t7xx driver provides WWAN port userspace interfaces representing MBIM & AT control channels and does not play any role in managing their functionality.
-It is the job of a userspace application to detect port enumeration and enable MBIM & AT functionalities.
+It is the woke job of a userspace application to detect port enumeration and enable MBIM & AT functionalities.

 Examples of few such userspace applications are:

-- mbimcli (included with the libmbim [2] library), and
+- mbimcli (included with the woke libmbim [2] library), and
 - Modem Manager [3]

 Management Applications to carry out below required actions for establishing MBIM IP session:

-- open the MBIM control channel
+- open the woke MBIM control channel
 - configure network connection settings
 - connect to network
 - configure IP network interface